-Many a young person has signed up for a two-seat sports car on a PCP over 5 years, with a small deposit, only to find that in 18 months’ time, they have an urgent need for a family estate… Usually this means they are in a very poor financial position because they didn’t plan ahead (in more ways than one!).
+Many a young person has signed up for a two-seat sports car on a PCP over five years, with a small deposit, only to find that in 18 months’ time, they suddenly have an urgent need for a family estate… Usually, this means they are in a very poor financial position because they didn’t plan ahead (in more ways than one!).

 Check your credit score – even if you have good credit history

-Finance companies will check your credit history using one of a few credit agencies, such as Experian.
-Your credit score as held by such agencies is an assessment of the finance agreements you currently have and have had, as well as applications for credit that you have made.
+Finance companies will check your credit history using one of a few credit agencies, such as Experian, Equifax or CallCredit.
+Your credit history is a complete record of the finance agreements you currently have and have had in the past, as well as applications for credit that you have made.

-Once they had sorted themselves out, my credit score was suddenly ‘excellent’ and the bank that had originally declined me suddenly wanted to offer me more credit!
+Once Experian had sorted itself out, my credit score was suddenly ‘excellent’ and the bank that had originally declined me suddenly wanted to offer me more credit…

 Read all the paperwork thoroughly